Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Abstract

 \section{Abstract}

 Text-to-image generation powers content creation across design, media, and data augmentation.
-Post-training of text-to-image generative models is a promising path to better match human preferences, factuality, and improved aesthetics.
-We introduce SOLACE (\textbf{S}elf-\textbf{O}riginating \textbf{LA}tent \textbf{C}onfidence \textbf{E}stimation), a post-training framework that replaces external reward supervision with an internal self-confidence signal, obtained by evaluating how accurately the model recovers injected noise under self-denoising probes.
-SOLACE converts this intrinsic signal into scalar rewards, enabling fully unsupervised optimization without additional datasets, annotators, or reward models.
-Empirically, by reinforcing high-confidence generations, SOLACE delivers consistent gains in compositional generation, text rendering and text-image alignment over the baseline.
-We also find that integrating SOLACE with external rewards results in a complementary improvement, with alleviated reward hacking.
+Post-training of text-to-image generative models is a promising path to improve human preference alignment, factuality, and aesthetics.
+We introduce SOLACE (\textbf{S}elf-\textbf{O}riginating \textbf{LA}tent \textbf{C}onfidence \textbf{E}stimation), a post-training framework that replaces external reward supervision with an internal \emph{self-confidence} signal: we re-noise the model's own outputs and measure how accurately it recovers the injected noise, treating low reconstruction error as high self-confidence.
+SOLACE converts this intrinsic signal into scalar rewards for reinforcement learning, requiring no external reward models, annotators, or preference data.
+By reinforcing high-confidence generations, SOLACE delivers consistent gains in compositional generation, text rendering, and text-image alignment.
+Integrating SOLACE with external rewards yields complementary improvements while alleviating reward hacking.